Banja Koviljača Serbia Attractions

 Serbia-travel-Loznica-Trsic-Glimpses-of-the-World

-Located 10 km from Trsic and 17 from Loznica, the monastery is the endowment of Serbian King Dragutin.
-His Hungarian wife Katarina (or Katelina) erected it in 1317.
-In the complex surroundings the interesting fountain is to be found dedicated to nine Jugovic brothers who fought the Kosovo Battle in 1389.
+Located 10 km from Tršić and 17 km from Loznica, Serbia, the Tronoša Monastery is the endowment of Serbian King Dragutin.
+His Hungarian wife, Katarina (or Katelina), erected it in 1317.
+Within the monastery complex, there is an intriguing fountain dedicated to the nine Jugović brothers who fought in the Battle of Kosovo in 1389.

-While driving towards the monastery, we talk about Vuk Karadzic and how he also went to school there.
-His father thought that Vuk was not going to learn anything, given the fact that children often spent time guarding monastery sheep.
+As we drove towards the monastery, we discussed Vuk Karadžić and how he attended school here.
+His father, however, doubted Vuk would learn much, given that children often spent their time guarding the monastery’s sheep.
 Our first stop was the famous fountain.
-Legend says that Jugovic brothers stopped by here on the way to Kosovo and stumbled upon the refreshing spring.
-The fountain was built later in their honor and decorated with the authentic mosaic.
-The water is running during day and is bottled during night for the purposes of the nearby bottled water company Tronosa.
+According to legend, the Jugović brothers stopped at this refreshing spring on their way to Kosovo.
+Later, the fountain was built in their honor and decorated with an authentic mosaic.
+The water flows during the day and is bottled at night for the nearby Tronoša bottled water company.

 Serbia-travel-Loznica-Glimpses-of-the-World